sumatrapdfreader/sumatrapdf/tools/mingw/readme.txt

 This is to detect code that is compiler dependent (i.e. assumes things about MSVC that aren't true for gcc).

-There are no plans to publish those build.
+There are no plans to publish those builds.

-There are two options to run the build.
+There are 3 options to run the build.

 Option 1:
+* install cygwin
+* install mingw in cygwin
+* install go (native Windows binaries)
+* go run tools/mingw/build.go

+Option 2:
 * get access to some recent Linux (I use Ubuntu 14.04) distro e.g.:
  - use VM running under VirtualBox or VMWare
  - or install Linux on a PC